 The Herbalista Free Clinic was an attempt at a different way of doing things.
 Wanting to get herbs directly in the hands of folks who needed them most, Lorna Mauney-Brodek decided to expand her Herbalista family herb practice to include a free mobile clinic.
-She kitted out the old family VW camper van.
-Nicknamed the Herb Bus, we had a vision of utilizing mobile medicine as a means of providing earth-based care to underserved communities.
-By freeing the clinic from the confines of brick and mortar, we managed to lower our overhead costs, expand treatment capacity and unleash our creativity.
+She kitted out the old family VW camper van and hit the road.
+Nicknamed the Herb Bus, she had a vision of utilizing mobile medicine as a means of providing earth-based care to underserved communities.
+By freeing the clinic from the confines of brick and mortar, we effectively lowered our overhead costs, expanded treatment capacity and unleashed our creativity.
 Oh, how we love mobile!

-We schedule regular stops around town to offer free clinical care, a spot of tea, and herbal education.
-Over the years our services have expanded to include the Herb Cart, the Herb Bike, a Community Health Fair, and numerous HerbCare Stations.
+We scheduled regular stops around town to offer free clinical care, a spot of tea, and herbal education.
+Over the years our services grew and expanded to include the Herb Cart, the Herb Bike (in Dublin), a Community Health Fair, and numerous pop-up HerbCare Stations.

 We strive for a community-based model of healthcare that is based on solidarity and not charity.
-Our programming is built to share skills, keep costs down, and give us all the chance to share our love through service.
-Medicine Making Workshops, the Grow a Row Program, and Plant Rambles not only keep the apothecary stocked and the clinics rolling, but have helped cultivate an extended community care network.
+Our programming is crafted to share skills, keep costs down, and give us all the chance to share our love through service.
+Solidarity Medicine Making Workshops, the Grow a Row Program, and Plant Rambles not only keep the apothecary stocked and the clinics rolling, but have helped cultivate an extended community care network throughout the local area.
 We see improved health outcomes, stronger support networks, and a growing vitality that comes simply from working with plants!